 Invisalign users run the gamut from those requiring very little work to those who need extensive tooth movements.
 If you aren’t sure if Invisalign will work, talk to your dentist or orthodontist openly and honestly about your concerns.

-Significant tooth movements will undoubtedly take longer than a few minor adjustments, and in some cases, braces are a better alternative.
+Significant tooth movements will undoubtedly take longer than a few minor adjustments, and in some severe cases, braces are a better alternative.
 Orthodontists can make additional adjustments that aren’t always possible with Invisalign trays.

 Is Invisalign Worth It?